fenasti/vinop_p5/README.md

 - **User Profile:**
   *"As a user i want to manage my account details and address for delivery purposes."*

+#### New User Stories after correction

+- **Add to Wishlist:**
+  *"As a user, I want to add wines to my wishlist so I can save items for future consideration."*

+- **View Wishlist:**
+  *"As a user, I want to view my wishlist so I can easily access the wines I am interested in."*

+- **Leave a Review:**
+  *"As a user, I want to leave a review on wines I’ve purchased so I can share my experience with others."*

+- **Read Reviews:**
+  *"As a user, I want to read reviews from other users so I can evaluate the quality and popularity of a wine."*

 #### **Admin-Centric Stories**

 - **Manage Products:**